soderlind/read-offline/readme.txt

 1. Read Offline -> General Options
 2. Read Offline -> PDF
+3. Read Offline -> ePub
+4. Read Offline -> mobi
-3. Read Offline -> Print
+5. Read Offline -> Print

 == Changelog ==
+= 0.7.4 =
+* Removed "XX" that was prefixed to the archive title.
 = 0.7.3 =
 * FIX: Option to save, or not, to media library.
 * ADD: Annotations for PDF.
 Converts foot- / endnotes to annotations.
 Enable in Read Offline->PDF